ii/coredns/plugin/sign/README.md

   from.
 The signed zones are saved to **DIR** from the `directory` option.
 * `directory` specifies the directory where CoreDNS should save zones that are being signed.
 If not given this defaults to `/var/lib/coredns`.
 The zones are saved under the name `db.<name>.signed`.
+* `jitter` will be applied to the sign date of 15:00 UTC Thursday, so avoid a stampeeding hurd of zones waiting to be signed.

 ## Examples